Sedation Dentistry FAQs Plano, TX

 Do I have the option of being sedated during oral surgery?

 Yes.
-We offer two types of sedation dentistry in our Plano, TX dental office: Oral Sedation and IV Sedation Dentistry.
-Oral sedation dentistry utilizes prescription medication which is ingested prior to the dental visit to help you feel relaxed.
+We offer two types of sedation dentistry in our Plano, TX dental office: Oral Sedation and IV Sedation.
+Oral sedation dentistry utilizes prescription medication ingested prior to the dental visit to help you feel relaxed.
 IV Conscious Sedation is carefully controlled in the dental office setting to help you achieve a natural, light “sleep” during your surgery.

 Will I feel pain if I choose to use sedation during my treatment?

 If you require a local anesthetic, we will give it to you once you are already sedated.
-That will numb most of the pain and then the sedative will further mask the pain.
-It will lower your awareness level so that you will feel very little or no pain at all during the procedure.
+That will numb most of the pain, and then the sedative will further mask the pain.
+It will lower your awareness level so that you will feel little or no pain during the procedure.

 Is sedation dentistry safe?